cloudfoundry-attic/bosh-lite/README.md

 ### Using the VMWare Fusion Provider (preferred)

 Fusion is faster, more reliable and we test against it more frequently.
-Both fusion and the vagrant fusion provider require a license.
+Both Fusion and the Vagrant Fusion provider require a license.

-Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.2.0 .
+Known to work with Fusion version 6.0.2 and Vagrant plugin vagrant-vmware-fusion version 2.2.0 .

-1. Install and Launch VMWare fusion.
+1. Install and launch VMWare Fusion.
 You need to accept the VMWare license agreement if you haven't done so already.

-1. Install vagrant Fusion Plugin and license
+1. Install Vagrant Fusion Plugin and license

     This requires a license file for Fusion.
 If you don't have one visit http://www.vagrantup.com to purchase a license.